-Exploitive, abusive groups use coercion, fear tactics, deception, control of information, shame, guilt and other methods of thought reform in an effort to gain total control over their recruits and members.
+Exploitive, abusive groups use methods of thought reform in an effort to gain total control over their recruits and members.
+This consists of coercion, fear tactics, deception, control of information, shame, and guilt.

 The use of these behavior conditioning techniques may be dangerously effective, leading to a state of deep dependence.